unm-historiography/metahistory/essays/non-western/rwandaanuntoldstory.md

   source-url="https://www.globalresearch.ca/commemorating-rwandan-genocide-senate-resolution-praise-blood/5675702"
 %}

-The country of Rwanda is a beautiful place full of attractive landscapes, wonderful people, and exceptionally unique culture.
-However, aside from these positive attributes, recent events have unfolded in the country within the past couple decades that has resulted in murder, carnage, mass genocide, and war crime atrocities.
+The country of Rwanda is a beautiful place full of attractive landscapes, abundance of resources, wonderful people, and exceptionally unique culture.
+However, aside from these positive attributes, recent events in past decades have unfolded in the country that has resulted in murder, carnage, mass genocide, and war crime atrocities.

 ## Background